pamruta/Smart-Home/README.txt

-		Building a Smart Home with IoT
+		Building a Smart Home with Computer Vision, Voice Interface & IoT